nplan/HomeButtons/docs/setup.md

 The expected battery life is > 1.5 years with a high quality 18650 cell.
 When the battery is getting low, *Home Buttons* will remind you to charge after pressing a button.
 If the battery gets critically low, the device will turn off.
 The display will show: `TURNED OFF PLEASE RECHARGE BATTERY`.
-You can see the remaining batter percentage as a sensor in *Home Assistant*.
+You can see the remaining battery percentage as a sensor in *Home Assistant*.

 Plug in any USB-C charger to charge the battery.
 The expected full charge time is 4 hours.
 There is no state of charge indication during charging.
 When the battery is fully charged, the display will show `FULLY CHARGED`.

 ### Temperature & Humidity

 *Home Buttons* includes a high precision temperature and humidity sensor.
-The readings are taken every 10 minutes and on every button press.
+The readings are taken every few minutes (configurable) and on every button press.
 The values are displayed as sensors in *Home Assistant*.

-> You can bring up a display of current temperature, humidity & battery charge percentage by pressing any button for 2 seconds.
+> You can bring up a display of current temperature, humidity & battery level by pressing any button for 2 seconds.
 The device will automatically revert to showing button labels in 30 seconds.
 Or do that manually by pressing any button again.

 ## What's next?

-See [User Guide](user_guide.md) for further information about using and re-configuring the device.
+See [User Guide](user_guide.md) for further information.